chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 Functions in the Kleisli category
 ---------------------------------

-A function in the Kleisli category is simply a function that maps values to a monad.
+A function in the Kleisli category is simply a function that maps a value to a monad.
 Of course, functions can be invoked or composed with another function.

 In Haskell: